Education

 At Levine

-Natalia has been on the Levine Piano Faculty since the fall of 2009 where she teaches private instruction and the Adult Piano Performance Class.
+Natalia has been on the Levine Piano Faculty since the fall of 2009.
+Additionally, she teaches group classes and ensembles, including the Levine Honors Chamber Ensemble and group performance classes for adults and youth.

 Teaching Philosophy and Approach